elixir-lang/elixir-lang.github.com/install.markdown

     * Run: `docker run -it --rm elixir`
   * Enter bash within container with installed `elixir`
     * Run: `docker run -it --rm elixir bash`

+Those distributions will likely install Erlang automatically for you too.
+In case they don't, check the [Installing Erlang](/install.html#installing-erlang) section below.

 ## Precompiled package